 2. Take Off The Rose-Colored Glasses

-I hate to take a pointy realistic needle to your big ideas, but I’m doing it out of love.
+I hate to take a pointy, realistic needle to your big ideas, but I’m doing it out of love.

 Take a minute to take that one in.

-The beautiful thing is that your works are a direct result of your heart’s intention… and what you put out into the world never comes back void.
-Here’s an example:
+The beautiful thing is that your works directly result from your heart’s intention… and what you put out into the world never comes back void.